Linker Tools Error LNK2001

 WinMain.
 To fix this issue, make sure you match the options to the project type.
 For more information on these options and entry points, see the /SUBSYSTEM and /ENTRY linker options.

-This error occurs when an export listed in a .def file is not found.
-This could be because it does not exist, is spelled incorrectly, or uses C++ decorated names.
-A .def file does not take decorated names.
+This error occurs when an export listed in a .def file isn't found.
+It could be because the export doesn't exist, is spelled incorrectly, or uses C++ decorated names.
+A .def file doesn't take decorated names.
 To fix this issue, remove unneeded exports, and use

 extern "C" declarations for exported symbols.

 Use the decorated name to find the error